-Owners of copyright can take legal action if any of their exclusive rights (as set out in 2.3 and 2.4 above) have been infringed.
+4. Infringement Owners of copyright can take legal action if any of their exclusive rights (as set out in 2.3 and 2.4 above) have been infringed.
 4.1 What acts are permitted with respect to copyright works (ie what exceptions apply)?
 There are a number of acts that can be carried out in relation to copyright works despite the fact that they might be protected by copyright.
 The Information Society Directive (2001/29/EC) contains what has been termed a "shopping list" of exceptions and limitations, many of which have been implemented into Spanish law through the last modification of the IPA conducted by the Law 21/2014, dated 4 November.
 These permitted acts are wide in variety but often relate to very specific scenarios.
-They include (amongst others):

-Reproduction that is transitory or accessory which:
+They include (amongst others): Act Making of temporary copies Description Reproduction that is transitory or accessory which: